QBDI/QBDI/docs/source/architecture_support.rst

 The AARCH64 support includes an emulator of the Local Monitor.
 You can disable it with the option :cpp:enumerator:`OPT_DISABLE_LOCAL_MONITOR`.

+Pointer Authentification
+^^^^^^^^^^^^^^^^^^^^^^^^

+QBDI supports the instrumentation of code using authentication pointer.
+As different type of authentification is possible (ie, keyA vs keyB, instruction vs data, modificator, ...), QBDI only handle unauthenticated internally.
+As it, pointers should be unauthenticated when:

+- Setting the register PC in :cpp:struct:`QBDI::GPRState`,
+- Setting the instrumentation range,
+- Create an instruction or memory callback by specifying an address or a range of address,
+- Beginning the instrumentation by using :cpp:func:`QBDI::VM::call`, :cpp:func:`QBDI::VM::run` or similar functions,
+- Retriving the :cpp:struct:`QBDI::InstAnalysis` using
+  :cpp:func:`QBDI::VM::getCachedInstAnalysis` or
+  :cpp:func:`QBDI::VM::getJITInstAnalysis`
+- Managed the cache (with :cpp:func:`QBDI::VM::precacheBasicBlock` or :cpp:func:`QBDI::VM::clearCache`)

+QBDI will always report unauthenticated address, especially:

+- In PC register of :cpp:struct:`QBDI::GPRState`,
+- In the :cpp:struct:`QBDI::InstAnalysis` structure,
+- In :cpp:struct:`QBDI::MemoryAccess` structure,
+- during VMEvent in the :cpp:struct:`QBDI::VMState` structure

+On OSX, QBDI should be compile with the same achitectures (ie, ``arm64`` or ``arm64e``) as the target (by settings the cmake parameter ``-DCMAKE_OSX_ARCHITECTURES="arm64e"``).

+At the compile time, the option ``-DQBDI_PTRAUTH=ON`` can be enabled to strip the authentication of any pointer that should be given unauthenticated by the user.

 Instruction Coverage
 ^^^^^^^^^^^^^^^^^^^^